kouassiK/hello_world/README.md

 # hello_world
-This repository is for practicing the GitHub Flow."
+This repository is for practicing the GitHub Flow.